spdiana/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TROUBLE TICKET

-Name:
+Name: backend service issue on pod

-Date:
+Date: 30/10/2021

-Subject:
+Subject: connection pool is exhausted

-Affected Area:
+Affected Area: customer service

-Severity:
+Severity: High

-Description:
+Description:  Incident at 30/10/2021 19:00hs, it was discovered that one pod had the connection pool exhausted, resulting in failed check customer status, getting 500 error.

 ## Creating SLIs and SLOs